ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 So now the order woul be like the following: `a, b, c, d, e, f`.

 Since, a middleware pipline effectively replaces the original resolver function every middleware can execute the original resolver by calling `ResolveAsync()` on the `IDirecvtiveContext`.

-Directives with middleware or executable directives can be put on object types and on their field definitions or on the field selection in a query.
-Executable directives on an object type will replace the field resolver of every field of the annotated object type.

 ### Method Binding